sbeaumont/od-info/README.md

 - Users need to edit `instance/secret.txt` and `instance/users.json` before first run
 - The SQLite database will be created automatically in the `instance/` folder
 - All user data (config, database) stays external to the executable for easy updates

+### The Container Bundle

+`odinfo-docker.zip` is what users of the recommended route download.
+Its contents are in `docker-dist/`: the compose file and the scripts, no image.
+The image is built from the `Dockerfile` here and pushed to GitHub Packages, both by `.github/workflows/publish-image.yml`, on the same `r*` tags that produce the binaries.
+The bundle always pulls the `latest` tag, so a new release reaches people the next time they run `start`.

+The first push creates the package as private.
+It has to be made public once, under the repository's Packages settings, or `start` gets a 403 when it tries to pull.